Real Estate News Exchange (RENX)

 Toronto

 Since the first half of 2024, Toronto’s office buildout costs have declined just ahead of inflation trends.
 Year-over-year growth rates hovered around four to five per cent, comparable to growth patterns observed in 2018.
-In the medium term, owners and tenants can expect these costs to fluctuate at these levels in conjunction with July’s reported 2.5 per cent inflation rate.
+In the medium term, owners and tenants can expect these costs to fluctuate with the inflation rate.

 Model suites have been successful in attracting tenants seeking to reduce upfront costs by securing a more efficient office footprint.
 Suites surpassing 20,000 square feet and entire floorplates, have a comparatively shorter lease-up period when compared to smaller spaces ranging from 10,000 to 20,000 square feet, as well as more private, compact offices.